Discovery-and-Selection: Towards Optimal Multiple Instance Learning for Weakly Supervised Object Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{W}eakly supervised object detection (WSOD) has been attracted increasing attention, due to its effortless annotation that only needs indicator vectors to demonstrate the existence of each class~\cite{Bilen_2016_CVPR, diba2017weakly, tang2017multiple, tang2018pcl, wan2018min, wan2019c, huang2020comprehensive}.
+Weakly supervised object detection (WSOD) has been attracted increasing attention, due to its effortless annotation that only needs indicator vectors to demonstrate the existence of each class~\cite{Bilen_2016_CVPR, diba2017weakly, tang2017multiple, tang2018pcl, wan2018min, wan2019c, huang2020comprehensive}.
 Compared with fully supervised object detection which requires labor-intensive bounding-box annotations, WSOD significantly reduces the workload of data annotation.
-With WSOD, people can leverage rich images with tags on the internet to learn object-level models, and thereby convert human-supervised object detection to Webly supervised object modeling.
+With WSOD, people can leverage rich images with tags on the internet to learn object-level models, and thereby convert human-supervised object detection to Weakly supervised object modeling.

 Multiple Instance Learning (MIL)~\cite{DBLP:conf/nips/MaronL97} has been the cornerstone of many WSOD methods, either with hand-crafted features~\cite{DBLP:conf/cvpr/HoffmanPDS15,DBLP:journals/pami/CinbisVS17} or deep learning pipelines~\cite{Bilen_2016_CVPR,tang2017multiple,tang2018pcl,wan2019c,ren2020instance}.
 With MIL, images are decomposed to bags of proposals (instances).
 Each image from the classes of interest has at least one positive instance and images from negative classes has no positive instance.
-WSOD is considered as an instance classification problem, where object detectors are constructed by alternates training the classifier and selecting positive candidate proposal.
+WSOD is considered as an instance classification problem, where object detectors are constructed by alternating training the classifier and selecting positive candidate proposal.

 MIL-based WSOD networks usually focus on classifier learning and feature learning, which roughly choose the high-scored candidate as positive samples for the object localization.
 Consequently, the detectors rely on classification score outputted by the MIL classifier, resulting in noisy proposals of poor localization.
 The noisy proposals are typically discriminative object parts instead of whole object extent.